D-James-GH/cached_query/README.md

-# cached_query
+# Cached Query
 Simple caching for dart and flutter apps.
-Insipred by tools like SWR, React Query and RTKQuery.
+Inspired by tools like SWR, React Query and RTKQuery.

 The repo is made of three packages: